alaminstore/BlockChainImplement/README.md

 new-difficulty = old-difficulty * 20160/18144 <br/>
 = 5*1.11111 <br/>
 = 5.55 (increase 0.55) <br/>
-Hence,  if  expected  blocks  number  ==  actual  blocks  number  then  difficultychange is equal to zero.
-The value of Difficulty is changed to control the trans-action of each block on exact time when the machine power is high or lo. <br/>
+Hence,  if  expected  blocks  number  ==  actual  blocks  number  then  difficultychange is equal to zero. <br/>
+The value of Difficulty is changed to control the trans-action of each block on exact time when the machine power is high or low. <br/>

 ###### (RewardForMiner.js) Run the program.